Space Race 2.0: Boosting Into Orbit Not Just For Superpowers Anymore

 Nigeria might be the country with the most controversial space program; it’s been criticized for launching satellites while 70 percent of its citizens remain in poverty.
 The country’s space program is plunging ahead, however, and continues its plan to launch a man into space by 2030 while using their small fleet of satellites to track regional terrorists like Boko Haram, document local climate change, and update the nation’s outdated maps.

-The United Arab Emirates, a nation of tiny fishing villages and Bedouin travelers turned futuristic city builders has taken a long term view of the space race and announced a 100-year plan to colonize Mars.
+The United Arab Emirates, a nation of tiny fishing villages and Bedouin travelers turned futuristic city builders, has taken a long-term view of the space race and announced a 100-year plan to colonize Mars.

-The tiny country of Luxembourg is also getting into new space race and has become something of a sponsor for private commercial space programs including Planetary Resources and Deep Space Industries both of which are set to become the world’s first interplanetary miners.
+The tiny country of Luxembourg is also getting into the new space race and has become something of a sponsor for private commercial space programs including Planetary Resources and Deep Space Industries, both of which are set to become the world’s first interplanetary miners.

-Turkey is also considering creating its own space agency with the goal of building their own space craft and constructing a spaceport to attract commercial partners.
+Turkey is also considering creating its own space agency with the goal of building their own spacecraft and constructing a spaceport to attract commercial partners.

 With space once again the focus of humanity’s imagination, colonization of other planets might one day become a reality.